Skip to content

 1. ToneMappingManager

 All settings are made through view.toneMappingManager.
-It is automatically included when View3D is created, so no separate instance creation is necessary.
+It is automatically included when a View3D is created, so no separate instance creation is necessary.

 Default Settings